Echuya Forest Reserve

 Accommodation at Echuya Forest Reserve

 Echuya forest reserve has no accommodation facilities.
-If planning to visit the Echuya forest, plan to stay in the nearby Kisoro town, Lake Mutanda, Lake Bunyonyi, and Kabale.
+If planning to visit the Echuya forest, plan to stay in the nearby Kisoro town, Lake Mutanda, Lake Bunyonyi, Kabale town, and the Rushaga area of Bwindi National Park.